jri/dm3-topicmaps/README.md

 7. Check if install was successful: visit DeepaMehta 3 in your webbrowser (resp. press reload):
     <http://localhost:5984/deepamehta3-db/_design/deepamehta3/index.html>
-    If you see the *Topicmaps* menu in the upper left corner everything is OK.
+    If you see the *Topicmap* menu in the upper left corner everything is OK.

 Usage Hints